publications List

 DiRienzo N, Schraft HA, Montiglio PO, Bradley CT, Dornhaus A, 2020, ‘Foraging behavior and extended phenotype independently affect foraging success in spiders’, Behavioral Ecology 31, 1242-1249 - pdf - aggressive behavior and number of gumfooted (sticky foraging) silk lines in the web of a black widow spider both and independently increase foraging success

-Schraft H, Bilbrey C, Olenski M, DiRienzo N, Montiglio PO, Dornhaus A 2022 Injected serotonin decreases foraging aggression in black widow spiders (Latrodectus hesperus), but dopamine has no effect, Behavioural Processes 204: 104802 - pdf[not available] - what the title says
+Schraft H, Bilbrey C, Olenski M, DiRienzo N, Montiglio PO, Dornhaus A 2022 Injected serotonin decreases foraging aggression in black widow spiders (Latrodectus hesperus), but dopamine has no effect, Behavioural Processes 204: 104802 - what the title says

 DiRienzo N, Bradley CT, Smith CA, Dornhaus A 2019 'Bringing down the house: male widow spiders reduce the webs of aggressive females more' Behavioral Ecology and Sociobiology 73: 1-10 - pdf - males tear down a portion of the females web; this study shows that this probably mostly serves to reduce female cannibalism (instead of signaling or reducing competition from other males)